beta-tester/RPi-PXE-Server/README.md

 ```

 ## note3:
-it is prepared for BIOS, UEFI 32bit and UEFI 64bit boot, but UEFI is not tested yet, because of lack of hardware for UEFI boot
+it is prepared for BIOS, UEFI 32bit and UEFI 64bit boot, but UEFI is not tested yet by me, because of lack of hardware for UEFI boot.

 ## note4: NETWORK BOOTING for Raspberry Pi 3 client
 the server is prepared for to boot a Raspberry Pi 3 client via network.